 Previously, Nereman oversaw the TREAT Project at Rabin Medical Center in Petah Tiqva.

 Between 2005-2014 Nereman worked as a clinical pharmacist in the pharmacy services of Belinson Hospital.
 During that time, she also coordinated and evaluated the quality and safety of pharmaceutical care (M.M.U).
 Nereman participated in serveral professional committees while at Belinson.

-Yoav serves as the CEO of Atidim.
-In his previous role Yoav was the Manager of Cadets for Local Government and Cadets for Transportation Infrastructure Management in Atidimas.
-In that position Yoav focused on training leadership teams in the geosocial periphery of Israel.
-The aim is to both foster and train leaders in order to improve local authorities, in particular for the Ministry of Transportation and its subsidiaries.
-Previously Yoav worked as executive director for The Good Seekers nonprofit which promotes volunteerism in Israel’s periphery.
-Yoav continues to serve on their board.
-He also works as a teacher at the democratic school in Nahalal.
-Yoav is a Major in the IDF’s reserve corps; he served for nearly a decade and worked in Cape Town representing the Jewish Agency for Israel.
+Yoav previously served as Atidim's Director of Cadets for Municipal Service and Cadets for Transportation Infrastructure Management.
+In this position, Yoav trained leadership teams in the geosocial periphery of Israel in order to improve local authorities, in particular for the Ministry of Transportation & Road Safety and its subsidiaries.
+Previously, Yoav worked as Executive Director of The Good Seekers nonprofit, which promotes volunteering in Israel’s periphery.
+Yoav continues to serve on their executive board.
+He also works as a teacher at the Democratic School in Nahalal.
+Yoav is a Major in the IDF Reserve Corps and served in the IDF for nearly a decade.
+He also represented the Jewish Agency for Israel in Cape Town.

 Wisam has served as the chief psychologist at the Rahat Mental Health Clinic of Clalit Health Services since 2014.
 Concurrently, she is a clinical supervisor in the psychiatry department at Soroka.
 From 2011-2014, Wisam was a clinical supervisor in the Eating Disorders Unit at Soroka.
 She also worked in the Educational Psychology Service in Beer Sheva between the years 2005-2015.